aiuta-com/docs/docs/developer/scheme/configuration.md

         This property specifies the policy for dismissing the SDK's user interface through a swipe gesture.
 It determines how and when the swipe-to-dismiss action can be performed by the user.
 The policy can vary, allowing for different levels of interaction, such as always allowing a swipe to dismiss, restricting it to certain conditions, or permitting it only when swiping from specific areas of the interface.

-3.  [:octicons-arrow-down-24:](#theme) Specifies the theme configuration settings that determine the appearance and style of the UI components within the SDK.
+3.  [:material-arrow-down-left:](#theme) Specifies the theme configuration settings that determine the appearance and style of the UI components within the SDK.
 This includes defining color schemes, typography, and other visual elements to ensure a cohesive and customizable user interface experience.

 4. Presents the SDK in full-screen mode.
 This style occupies the entire screen, hiding the parent view completely.